TwigWorld/django-contactfield/README.md

 There are several ways to customise contact field usage:

  - Define the valid groups and labels for a field
+ - Limit which groups and labels are displayed on a particular form
  - Contol how the field labels are displayed
- - Limit which groups and labels are displayed on a particular form

-The former defines the superset of values that a contact field can contain - in other words all groups and labels for all scenarios that the field is likely to be used in.

-The latter allows you to create forms for a specific subset of allowed groups and labels, without changing or otherwise restricting the values that the field itself can store.
+ - Manipulate the field behabiour for a contact field label
+ - Change the way the field returns its value

 ###Defining your own groups and labels

+A contact field's valid groups and labels defines the superset of values that it can contain - in other words all groups and labels for all scenarios that the field is likely to be used in.

 You can set these in one of two ways: